Flockenberger/bdo-fish-waypoints/FishBookmark/readme.md

 - In rare situations, if a waypoint lies on the **edge of a fishing zone**, casting in the “wrong” direction may place your float in a different zone.
 - This can result in catching the wrong type of fish.

+Also, some waypoints may be in the grand ocean like Magoria or in the great Black Desert, in which case they wont worko for you, unless you have a compass that allows you to place waypoints in such locations!

 ---

 ## ⚖️ Disclaimer